Eye Injury compensation & Loss of Sight Claim Calculator:

 If you or a loved one have suffered an eye injury and it is due to someone else’s negligence, there is a high chance compensation could be claimed.
 The eyes are an extremely fragile yet complex optical system, which means an eye injury can have devastating effects, and can result from even the most minor of accidents.
 Loss of eyesight can have a devastating impact to a victims everyday life thus it is vital you choose a good personal injury lawyer to get you the justice you or a loved one deserve.

-Common types of accidents which can result in Blindness:
+What types of accidents can result in Blindness?

 There are many different forms of accidents which could lead to a person being injured which may result in blindness or partial loss of sight.
 Some common types can be found below:

 Accidents: Injuries to the eyes can be caused during assaults or attacks when a victim suffers a trauma or is struck by another person or object or as they fall.